 Cycle through… and around

-The Gap is popular with cyclists although the up-hills are challenging enough.
+The Gap is popular with cyclists but be warned, the up-hills are challenging enough.
 Still, there’s no shame in walking your bike up the steeper sections, and what goes up must come down, right?!

 Like the walk, you could cycle up to the Head of the Gap and back, or you could cycle around via Killarney and back.
 There are two routes.
 If you have a road bike you would cycle through the Black Valley up to Molls Gap.